-Mast cell activation syndrome (MCAS) occurs when the mast cells in your body release too much of the substances inside them at inappropriate times.
+Mast cell activation syndrome (MCAS) is a condition that occurs when the mast cells in your body release too much of a substance that causes allergy-like symptoms.

 - lungs: trouble breathing, wheezing

 - heart and blood vessels: low blood pressure, rapid heart rate